rails/rails/guides/source/asset_pipeline.md

 ### Precompiling Assets

-Rails comes bundled with a rake task to compile the asset manifests and other files in the pipeline.
+Rails comes bundled with a task to compile the asset manifests and other files in the pipeline.

 Compiled assets are written to the location specified in `config.assets.prefix`.